ExplicITConsulting/set-outlooksignatures.com/details.en.md

 The paths to the template and configuration files (SignatureTemplatePath, OOFTemplatePath, GraphConfigFile, etc.) must be accessible by the currently logged-in user.
 The files must be at least readable for the currently logged-in user.

 In cloud environments, you need to register Set-OutlookSignatures as Entra ID app and provide admin consent for the required permissions.
 See the Quick Start Guide or '.\config\default graph config.ps1' for details.

-Make sure that Set-OutlookSignatures is not executed more than once in the same PowerShell session.
-If possible, Set-OutlookSignatures should always be executed in a new PowerShell session.
-In addition to productive use, this applies in particular to tests, as this is the only way to prevent problems caused by .Net caching DLL files in memory.

 ### 2.1.
 Linux and macOS
 Not all features are yet available on Linux and macOS.
 Every parameter contains appropriate information, which can be summarized as follows: